 A mood swing is a phenomenon that indicates rapid fluctuation in emotion over a short period.
-This can look like unpredictability in the change of emotions at slight triggers.
+This can look like unpredictability in the change of emotions at little triggers.
 You might feel happy and content one minute and shift to unproportionate anger at a slight annoyance in the next minute.
 Alternatively, mood swings can also span over weeks.
-You may start feeling downcast for weeks on end without any identifiable cause or reason.
+You may feel downcast for weeks without any identifiable cause or reason.

 Sometimes, the trigger is identifiable.
 It may be a stressful encounter at work, disrespect from a child, or something not going your way.
 Other times, you may be unable to explain why you feel a certain way.

 It’s common for people to lose control of their emotions from time to time.
 Mostly, they are not indicative of a serious health issue.
-Yet, it can affect your quality of life and that of the people around you.
+Yet, it can affect your quality of life and those around you.
 Difficulty in relationships, job instability, and drug and alcohol misuse can be some unpleasant effects of recurrent mood swings.

 If they occur frequently, they may indicate an underlying health condition.
 Mood swings can occur due to many reasons, such as ADHD, addiction, or even pregnancy.
 However, mood swings are not exclusive to health conditions like ADHD.

 Attention deficit hyperactivity disorder (ADHD) is a common neurodevelopmental disorder usually diagnosed during childhood and may persist in adulthood.
 Children and adults with ADHD display a characteristically low attention span and are hyperactive.

 They also experience being unable to stay focused on a task and having poor time management skills, impulsive decisions, excessive activity, restlessness, talking over people, and low frustration tolerance.